bjoynto/AskLocals/README.md

 The app has a category selector dropdown, an advisor radio button, an integrated Map view with controls, an advisor to requestor matchmaking functionality and an optional voice search feature.

-Includes end-to-end automated tests (black box UiAutomator and white box Espresso frameworks).
+Includes end-to-end UI automated tests (black box UiAutomator and white box Espresso frameworks).